View the full list of fields, first using long-form arguments:

 scyld-modimg -i mpiImage --install openmpi3.1

-Suppose you want to create a new boot config mpiAltBoot that references the same mpiImage though is otherwise different than mpiBoot.
-For instance, suppose you want mpiAltBoot to have a different cmdline:
+Suppose you want to create a new boot config mpiAltBoot that references the same mpiImage, though is otherwise different than mpiBoot.
+For instance, if you want mpiAltBoot to have a different cmdline:

 scyld-bootctl -i mpiBoot clone name=mpiAltBoot